A career of adventure,

 Why study international rescue and relief?

-- An opportunity to serve enthusiastically, effectively and compassionately in other cultures.
+• An opportunity to serve enthusiastically, effectively and compassionately in other cultures.

-- Learn how to competently respond to disasters as trained professionals.
+• Learn how to competently respond to disasters as trained professionals.

-- Obtain professional certifications in emergency response and management.
+• Obtain professional certifications in emergency response and management.

 In challenging situations—whether repelling off a building, a diving rescue, or performing an IV on a little girl in Nicaragua— those opportunities help you see you are capable of a lot more.
 Our training isn’t taught at many volunteer fire departments and rescue squads.
 When I returned to Virginia in the summers, I’ve was able to share what I learned at Union with my fellow fire fighters back home.

-a senior IRR major from Virginia.
+IRR graduate from Virginia.

 Union's new international rescue and relief major is the only known college-level program of its kind in the United States.
 The four-year Bachelor of Science degree combines rescue and survival skills, emergency medical care, humanitarian relief, public health, disaster management and multicultural service training.